Your Written Asthma Action Plan: A Complete Guide

 • Air quality: Wildfire smoke, traffic exhaust, strong chemical odors

-• Exercise: Particularly in hot, humid conditions — common during South Florida summers
+• Exercise: Particularly in hot, humid conditions -- common during South Florida summers.
+See also our guide to exercise-induced bronchoconstriction.

 • Respiratory infections: Colds, flu, RSV, and COVID-19 can trigger severe flares